Text

 - Director: Martin Laberenz

-- With: Leona Bert, Leo Domogalski, Olga Matus, Nils Miekisch, Mika, Carlos Motolese-Trausan, Carla Njine, Emil Filippo Schüler, Pauline Stine Steger, Felina Zenner
+- With: Leona Bert, Leo Domogalski, Olga Matus, Nils Miekisch, Mika, Carlos Motolese-Trausan, Carla Njine, Emil Schüler, Pauline Stine Steger, Felina Zenner

 - Place: Kammerspiele